User types

 An interpreter is a conference participant who is allowed to translate the presentations of other participants simultaneously in conferences with corresponding settings.
 The interpreter selects the language from the language pair assigned to him/her (e.g., English-Spanish).
 All attendees, who select the translated language, can hear the interpreter, although they do not see the interpreter in the video layout (in the participant list, the interpreter is displayed in the separate Interpreters section).

-In TrueConf Server, there are two types of administrators depending on the user groups that are automatically created in the OS during server installation:
+In TrueConf Server, there are two types of administrators based on user groups that are automatically added to the OS during the server installation.